 - Fill an extra cup with 100 mL water.
 Do not add any of the glucose solutions to it.
 Label it 0%.
 This will be your negative control.

 - If you used food coloring for your dilution series, you should now have seven cups that look similar to the ones in Figure 2.

 Figure 2.
 If you used food coloring (in this picture red food coloring was used), the glucose dilution series should look like the ones in this picture (arranged by most concentrated to least, from left to right).
 Each cup should have 100 mL of liquid, except for the 0.0625% solution, which should have 200 mL.
 A seventh cup, serving as the negative control, should only contain water (on the far right in this picture).

 - Dip a test strip into each of the seven cups, one at a time.
-Watch the test strip for 30 seconds (which should be the time recommended in the test strip instructions) and match the color of the glucose marker on the test strip to the color on the bottle shown in Figure 3.
+After 1–2 seconds, remove the test strips from each solution and watch them for 30 seconds (which should be the time recommended in the test strip instructions).
+Then match the color of the glucose marker on the test strip to the color on the bottle shown in Figure 3.
 Do the colors match what you would expect?
 Write down your observations in your lab notebook.
 Note: For high glucose concentrations, it might take up to 60 seconds until the color matches the actual concentration.
 Therefore it is recommended that you dilute your samples once they approach a glucose concentration of 1%.

 - See the Technical Note for guidance on matching the color of the glucose test strips to the color on the bottle.

 - If the color changes to the maximum range (2%) before 30 seconds, list it as greater than 2% (">2%").
 You do not need to perform a dilution.